 January and February I am told can be difficult months because of the possible aftermath and letdown of Christmas, and the depression that can settle upon the spirit, and the mind.
 It feels impossible that underneath all of this whiteness, little bulbs are hidden, seeds are dormant, and bears are hibernating.
 The absolute wonder of it all .
 Spring sunshine and hot summer days seem forever away.

 Speaking as someone who knows personally loved ones who suffer from depression and anxious thoughts, there is such need for compassion and a listening ear.
 I cannot make things better, but I can listen, and I do care .
 There are big mountains to climb, and it feels safer to stay within your four walls than to sneak your head out of your slumber igloo, and stick out your tongue, and let snowflakes melt upon it.
-The remembering of being a kid when snow and ice meant days off school, board games on the living room floor, snow forts, ice hockey games, sledding, and tobogganing.
+The remembering of being a kid when snow and ice meant days off of school, board games on the living room floor, snow forts, ice hockey games, sledding, and tobogganing, all the good stuff.

 The clothes dryer was going non stop because the soaking outer wear needed to be dried, and then put on straight away to give your body the extra warmth you needed to get back out there and play.
 Snow angels, snowmobiling, being towed behind a four wheeler while the beagles raced along behind, yelping and baying like delightful lunatics.